-This charts on this investor dashboard are updated daily with quantified indicators to gauge the current state of the markets and the U.S. economy.
-Kowledge of the current conditions and trends helps anticipating the future and make better, more informed investment decisions.
+This investor dashboard provides daily updated indicator charts as a quantified gauge of the markets' current state and the U.S. economy.
+Knowledge of the present conditions and trends helps to anticipate the future and make better, more informed investment decisions.

-- The stock market's volatility is still high by historical standards.
-However, 30-day volatility levels now significantly below their 12-months counterparts, expressing less concern about the immediate future.
+- The stock market is still nervous, with higher than average volatility.
+However, the 30-day volatility ranges below their 12-month counterpart, expressing less concern about the immediate future.

 Most investment portfolios rely on stocks as the main driver for growth.
 Therefore, the stock market is the main concern for many investors.

 The top chart shows the stock market's total return, along with its drawdowns from previous all-time highs.
 This provides investors with a benchmark for recent stock market performance.

 Below, the chart shows implied volatility for the next 30 days and the next 12 months.
 The spread between these volatilities provides investors with a forward-looking sentiment of market volatility.